FGI-GEOINFO/Baltic-Explorer/docs/ubuntu_install.md

-# Install instructions for Ubuntu 18.04 from local copy
+# Install instructions for Ubuntu 18.04 as a local copy

-This tutorial will cover an installation of Baltic Explorer for Ubuntu 18.04 LTS from a local copy.
+This tutorial will cover an installation of Baltic Explorer for Ubuntu 18.04 LTS as a local copy.

 You need sudo grants and must be connected to the Internet.